notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 .. [#aka-prob] a.k.a. probabilistic prefixes

 .. [#aka-bool] a.k.a. boolean prefixes

+.. [#not-phrase] Due to the implemention of phrase fields in Xapian,
+                 regex queries could only match individual words.

 .. [#not-body] Due the the way ``body`` is implemented in notmuch,
                this modifier is not supported in the ``body`` field.